Automated compliance checking against CIS, PCI-DSS, HIPAA, and SOC 2 benchmarks

 40%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-The description identifies a clear domain niche with specific compliance frameworks, giving it good distinctiveness.
-However, it lacks a 'Use when...' clause entirely and doesn't describe concrete actions beyond generic 'checking,' making it insufficient for Claude to reliably select this skill in a large skill library.
+The description identifies a clear niche in compliance checking with specific benchmark frameworks, which provides good distinctiveness.
+However, it lacks a 'Use when...' clause entirely and doesn't describe concrete actions beyond generic 'checking', making it insufficient for Claude to reliably select this skill in the right contexts.

 Suggestions